 Return To Catalogue

 pictures can not be seen!
 They are of course present in the cd's;

-contact me if you want to purchase them: .
+contact me if you want to purchase them.

 I'll show some of the railway stamps of Australia that I have seen, it is by no means complete.
 Does anybody have more information about these stamps?
 Then please contact me!
 The book 'Local Stamps of Australia' by Bill Hornadge also has valuable information.

-A city name seems to be printed in the lower part of the stamp.
-I have seen the values: 3 p violet, 4 p green, 5 p blue, 6 p red, 9 p lilac, 1 Sh red, 2 Sh red and 3 Sh green.
+green, 5 p blue, 6 p red, 9 p lilac, 1 Sh brown, 2 Sh red, 3 Sh

 I have seen a 1 p blue in the same design.